tadashibashi/tbm2gbt/readme.md

 - Auto-vibrato (add pitch up and down slides automatically)

 ## Last Remarks
-- This converter is under development, so you may need to significantly edit the exported .mod file to produce the intended effect.
+- This converter is under development, so there will be bugs.
+Please report them in Issues.
-- Exporting with this tool overwrites the target file, so please be careful to not overwrite any important direct edits to the mod file you have made.
-It would be wise to save backup copies of any important work.
+- Exporting with this tool overwrites the target file, so any direct edits to the generated .mod file will be overwritten.
+Please save backups of any such edits.